espenmn/bda.plone.shopviews/README.rst

 ============

 - The producview is intended as a view for a "Product.
 The look is something like how the items here are presented (click on them):  http://www.bmh.no/nettbutikk/tilbehor
+- Every Rich Text field will get its own tab.

 The folder (listing) views
 ===========================